talkkonnect/talkkonnect/README.md

 [talKKonnect](http://www.talkkonnect.com) was originally created to have the form factor and functionality of a desktop transceiver.
 With community feedback we started to push the envelope to make it more versatile and scalable.

 #### Some of the interesting features are ####
-* Communications bridge to interface external (otherwise not compatable) radio systems both over the air and over IP networks.
+* Communications bridge to interface external (otherwise not compatible) radio systems both over the air and over IP networks.
 * Interface to portable or base radios (Beefing portable radios or UART radio boards).
 * Connecting to low cost USB GPS dongles (for instance “u-blox”) for GPS tracking.
 * Mass scale customization with centralized Configuration using auto-provisioning of a XML config file.
-* LCD/OLED Screen showing relevent real time information such as *server info, current channel, who is currently talking, etc.*
+* LCD/OLED Screen showing relevant real time information such as *server info, current channel, who is currently talking, etc.*
 * Local/ssh control via a USB keyboard/terminal and remote control is done over http api.
 * Panic button, when pressed, talKKonnect will send an alert message with GPS coordinates, followed by an email indication current location in google maps.
 * Future Plans of Connecting to an [arduino](https://www.arduino.cc/en/Guide/ArduinoDue) daughter board via USB for I/O control when running in the datacenter as a radio gateway